Nation state: In practice

 The notion of a unifying "national identity" also extends to countries that host multiple ethnic or language groups, such as India.
 For example, Switzerland is constitutionally a confederation of cantons and has four official languages.
 Still, it also has a "Swiss" national identity, a national history and a classic national hero, Wilhelm Tell.

 Innumerable conflicts have arisen where political boundaries did not correspond with ethnic or cultural boundaries.

 After World War II in the Josip Broz Tito era, nationalism was appealed to for uniting South Slav peoples.
 Later in the 20th century, after the break-up of the Soviet Union, leaders appealed to ancient ethnic feuds or tensions that ignited conflict between the Serbs, Croats, and Slovenes, as well as Bosniaks, Montenegrins and Macedonians, eventually breaking up the long collaboration of peoples.
 Ethnic cleansing was carried out in the Balkans, destroying the formerly socialist republic and producing the civil wars in Croatia and Bosnia and Herzegovina in 1992–95, resulting in mass population displacements and segregation that radically altered what was once a highly diverse and intermixed ethnic makeup of the region.
 These conflicts were mainly about creating a new political framework of states, each of which would be ethnically and politically homogeneous.
 Serbs, Croats and Bosniaks insisted they were ethnically distinct, although many communities had a long history of intermarriage.

 Belgium is a classic example of a state that is not a nation-state.
 The state was formed by secession from the United Kingdom of the Netherlands in 1830, whose neutrality and integrity was protected by the Treaty of London 1839; thus, it served as a buffer state after the Napoleonic Wars between the European powers France, Prussia (after 1871 the German Empire) and the United Kingdom until World War I, when the Germans breached its neutrality.
 Currently, Belgium is divided between the Flemings in the north, the French-speaking population in the south, and the German-speaking population in the east.
 The Flemish population in the north speaks Dutch, the Walloon population in the south speaks either French or, in the east of Liège Province, German.
 The Brussels population speaks French or Dutch.

 The Flemish identity is also cultural, and there is a strong separatist movement espoused by the political parties, the right-wing Vlaams Belang and the New Flemish Alliance.
 The Francophone Walloon identity of Belgium is linguistically distinct and regionalist.
 There is also unitary Belgian nationalism, several versions of a Greater Netherlands ideal, and a German-speaking community of Belgium annexed from Germany in 1920 and re-annexed by Germany in 1940–1944.
-However, these ideologies are all very marginal and politically insignificant during elections.
+However, unlike Flemish Nationalism and Walloon Regionalism, the Greater Netherlands ideal is electorally marginal and does not form a part of any political party represented in the Chamber of Representatives official platform.